 Pet Wellness Plans in Hanover, PA

-Your pet’s wellness care exam is when we can prevent medical issues from becoming worse or happening at all.
+Your pet’s wellness plan allows us to prevent medical issues from becoming worse or happening at all.
 Since we’re all about taking time with our patients and their caregivers, we’ll discuss any changes you’ve seen in your pet and give them a thorough exam from nose to tail.
 The likelihood we’ll find something to talk about is high, because 80% of our wellness care patients have medical issues other than general pet wellness care.
 Things we’ll touch on include: